mykelalvis/FATESRD/Other/venture-city.md

 You are what you touch.

 **Basic Material Mimicry:** While in contact with any material—iron, stone, wood, and so on—you can alter your body to mimic that substance, turning into a living statue.
-To do so, [[create advantage]] using [[Physique]] against Fair (+2) opposition.
+To do so, [[Create Advantage]] using [[Physique]] against Fair (+2) opposition.
 If you succeed, you gain an aspect reflecting your new state, such as [Body of Steel].
 You may only have one such aspect at once, and it goes away if you break contact with the substance you're mimicking.

 ### Enhancements